adams85/bundling/README.md

 (For the exact configuration and capabilities of the *watch* tool, please refer to [its official documentation](https://docs.microsoft.com/en-us/aspnet/core/tutorials/dotnet-watch).)

-Then you can start monitoring by issuing the `dotnet watch bundle` command in the project folder.
+Then you can start monitoring by issuing the `dotnet watch bundle --no-build` command in the project folder.

 ### Reference